echogarden-project/echogarden/docs/API.md

 ### `requestVoiceList(options)`

-Request a list of voices for a particular engine.
+Requests a list of voices for a particular engine.

 * `options`: Voice list request options object